mikesol/notation-in-the-21st-century/slurs.md

 - When the process yields sensible results with few outliers.
 - When there is a ton of data.

+---

-# Does machine learning make sense in musical layout?
+# Does ML make sense in musical layout?

 - _Yes_.
 - There is no single, unified model underlying musical layout.
 - Classical engraving is hard to get right, but it is rarely shocking or unpredictable.
 - There is lots of data - we know the context of elements in traditional engraving _and_ where they are placed.

+---

 # Case study - slurs